nautechsystems/nautilus_trader/docs/concepts/orders.md

 [API Reference](https://nautilustrader.io/docs/api_reference/common.html#module-nautilus_trader.common.factories)

-:::note
+:::info
-For clarity, any optional parameters will be clearly marked with a comment which includes the default value.
+Any optional parameters will be clearly marked with a comment which includes the default value.
 :::

 ## Order Types

-The following order types are available for the platform.
+The following describes the order types which are available for the platform with a code example.

 ### Market